 If you are looking for things to do during Christmas in Pittsburgh, you have many great spots to choose from.
 However, one of my favorites is the Winter Flower Show at Phipps Conservatory.

 Phipps Conservatory and Botanical Gardens is located in the Oakland neighborhood of Pittsburgh near the University of Pittsburgh (their holiday decorations at the Cathedral of Learning are also worth seeing).
-The show is officially known as Holiday Magic!
-Winter Flower Show and Light Garden and has a different theme each year.
+The show is officially known as Winter Flower Show: Home for the Holidays but has a different theme each year.

 Phipps Conservatory was first opened in 1893 and was a gift to the city by Carnegie Steel co-founder Henry Phipps, Jr. Since that time, Phipps Conservatory and Botanical Gardens has been wowing visitors with some of the world’s most interesting and unique plants and flower shows.